RighteousPrince/AI_Sovereignty_Notes.md/README.md

 ##  Why This Exists

-To build bridges between coders, philosophical thinkers, and anyone watching the rise of the machine mind with clear eyes.
+To build bridges between coders, philosophical thinkers, and anyone watching the rise of the machine mind.

-If you're building anything aligned with public intelligence or AI ethics beyond marketing..........
-I would like to hear from you.
+If you're building anything aligned with public intelligence or AI ethics; I would like to hear from you.

 ---